galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

   - kubernetes
 ---

-# Managing Galaxy on k8s
+# Managing Galaxy on Kubernetes

 ## Overview
 {:.no_toc}

-A primary advantage of Galaxy on Kubernetes is the ease with which common administrative tasks can be performed reliably and without disruption of service.
-In particular, because of containerization, k8s provides a significant advantage over managing individual virtual machines, where updates to system libraries or components can cause unexpected breakage of dependent components.
+A primary advantage of Galaxy on Kubernetes (K8s) is the ease with which common administrative tasks can be performed reliably and without disruption of service.
+In particular, because of containerization, Kubernetes provides a significant advantage over managing individual virtual machines, where updates to system libraries or components can cause unexpected breakage of dependent components.
 With containerization, this becomes a simpler problem of swapping out a